|Sir Matt Busby the1968 European Cup|

 Rowley mainly remembered for a 17-year spell with Manchester United.
 He was nicknamed "The Gunner" because of his prolific goalscoring and explosive shooting, scoring 211 goals in 424 appearances for United between 1937 and 1954.
 He is one of only four players in the history of Manchester United to score over 200 goals for the club.
 Rowley was also capped six times for England scoring six goals, four of which came against Northern Ireland on 16 November 1949.

-He came through the junior ranks at Manchester United and turned professional in 1950.
+Dennis Viollet came through the junior ranks at Manchester United and turned professional in 1950.
 His first game for the club came against arch-rivals Newcastle United on 11 April 1953.
 He was a striker, along with Tommy Taylor for the Busby Babes of the 1950s.
 He was a survivor of the Munich air disaster.
 He played twice for England, debuting in 1960 against Hungary.

 ST: Tommy Taylor (England)

-Taylor was one of the eight Manchester United players who lost their lives in the Munich air disaster.
+Tommy Taylor was one of the eight Manchester United players who lost their lives in the Munich air disaster.
 He was 8 days past his 26th birthday.
 He started with Barnley and moved to Manchester United in 1953.
 For England, he was seen as the perfect eventual replacement for the ageing Nat Lofthouse in the England side.
 In all, he played 19 times for England, scoring 16 goals.
 He managed two hat-tricks for the England team

-Reg Allen, Ray Wood, Noel Cantwell, John Fitzpatrick, Willie Morgan.
+Reg Allen, Ray Wood, Noel Cantwell, John Fitzpatrick, Willie Morgan, David Pegg, Billy Whelan.

 -- The "Busby Babes" is the name given to the group of footballers, recruited and trained by Manchester United F.C. chief scout Joe Armstrong and assistant manager Jimmy Murphy, who progressed from the club's youth team into the first team under the management of the eponymous Matt Busby from the late 1940s and throughout the 1950s.
 So Busby Babes were not every player who played under Sir Busby.